 In 2015, Zomorodi led tens of thousands of listeners through an experiment to help them unplug from their devices, get bored, jump-start their creativity, and change their lives.
-Her book Bored and Brilliant: How Spacing Out Can Unlock Your Most Productive and Creative Self builds on that experiment to demonstrate how to rethink our gadget use to live better and smarter in this new digital ecosystem.
+Her book Bored and Brilliant: How Spacing Out Can Unlock Your Most Productive and Creative Self builds on that experiment to demonstrate how to rethink our gadget use to live better and smarter.
 Zomorodi explains the connection between boredom and original thinking, exploring how we can harness boredom’s hidden benefits to become our most productive and creative selves without totally abandoning our gadgets in the process.
 Grounding the book in the neuroscience and cognitive psychology of “mind wandering,” she illuminates what our brains do when we're doing nothing at all.

-In 2017, she gave a TED Talk about surviving information overload and the “Attention Economy.
+In 2017, she gave a TED Talk about surviving information overload and the “Attention Economy,” which now has over 6 million views.
 Fast Company named her one of the 100 Most Creative People in Business for 2018.
 Prior to her work in podcasting, Zomorodi reported and produced around the world for BBC News and Thomson Reuters.